- Entrance Requirements for Conservatory of Music Majors (Bachelor of Music & Bachelor of Music Education Degrees)

 Student recitals and studio classes are held regularly; junior and senior recitals are presented throughout the school year.
 Additional performance opportunities are available through the percussion ensemble, jazz combos, and string, woodwind, and brass chamber music ensembles.
 Opera Mainstage stages a full production every year and Opera Workshop presents at the end of spring semester.

 The Conservatory’s annual Concerto Competition features divisional competitions for keyboard, winds/percussion, strings, and voice.
-Divisional winners perform with the Wheaton College Symphony Orchestra on the Concert Competition Honors Concert.
+Divisional winners perform with the Wheaton College Symphony Orchestra on the Concerto Competition Honors Concert.
 A Finalist is chosen from among the divisional winners and becomes the recipient of the Ben Heppner Prize.
 The winning piece of the annual Composition Competition is also performed on the Concerto Competition Honors Concert.
 A Chamber Music Competition is also held annually.
 Winners of the Concerto and Chamber Music Competitions are featured at the Commencement Celebration Concert.

 Other Music Opportunities